 - Describe the job you will be doing in detail and give some description of the company and how their work relates to your field of study

 - Describe how the work that you will be doing relates to the coursework that you have done or will do in your academic program.

-- Submit all documents above to Graduate Coordinator.
+- Submit all documents above to the Graduate Coordinator via email.

-- After you are enrolled in RACK 998, take your application packet (including I-20 and I-94) to the International Center for final approval.
+- After you are enrolled in RACKHAM 998, take your application packet (including I-20 and I-94) to the International Center for final approval.

 Optional Practical Training (OPT)

 You must be enrolled in courses the semester you apply for OPT.

 If you apply for OPT and you do not graduate at the end of the semester, it is your responsibility to contact the International Center to cancel your OPT.
 Failure to contact the International Center can result in you being out of immigration status or the loss of OPT time.

 Instructions for OPT Letter: